Bringing The Build to Life: 10 Steps to Expect

 8. Monitoring Works

-During construction we supervise trades and their contracts to suit the works required.
+This is part of the construction phase.
+During the build, we supervise trades and their contracts to suit the works required.
 Unforeseen detail is explained and negotiated in advance.
 Fine detail will be worked ahead of the actual project progression.

 9. Ordering Materials

+Again, this is part of the construction process and can occur at multiple stages depending on design direction.
 Items with a major lead-time will be purchased at the start of the project to avoid any construction delays.
-Material samples can be approved by the client at this time.
+Material samples can be approved by the client at this time, or during the build as selections develop.

 10. Handover